vlang/v/vlib/x/templating/dtm/README.md

 Next, you must add your HTML file into the folder you previously created. ***Be aware that if the HTML templates are not placed in the correct directory, the DTM will return an error message indicating that it cannot find the template!!***

-Now a minimal quick start example:
+A minimal quick start example:

 ```
+import vweb
+import x.templating.dtm

 struct App {
 	vweb.Context
 pub mut:
-    // The vweb_global attribute must be applied in order to use the dtm (Dynamic Template Manager) throughout your application.
+    // The vweb_global attribute must be applied in order to use the dtm
+    // (Dynamic Template Manager) throughout your application.
     // However, you do not need the attribute if you are using x.vweb
 	dtm &dtm.DynamicTemplateManager = dtm.create_dtm() @[vweb_global]
 }